Your First Day with eSpark

 Teachers with enough devices can opt to use eSpark together as a whole class.

 I love how easy eSpark makes it for me to differentiate learning for my students every day.
 It makes learning fun, engaging and challenging for them all.

 1st Grade Teacher in New Jersey

 What is eSpark?

-eSpark is a supplemental curriculum resource for math and reading instruction and practice in grades K-5 (with content spanning pre-k through 8th grade to allow for differentiation).
+eSpark is a supplemental curriculum resource for math, reading, and writing instruction and practice in grades PK-8.
 The program’s unique, playfully personalized approach delivers engagement you can feel and results you can see.

 View the research →

 Is there a free trial?

 Yes!
 Sign up to begin using eSpark for free today.